mcknijak/mtg-bulk-pricing/README.md

 - Unit price (already there from step 1)
 - Total price (quantity × unit price)
 - **Overall collection value** printed to console

-**Why This Is Better:**
-- ✅ Only hits the API once (during template generation)
-- ✅ You can see prices while deciding what to inventory
-- ✅ Value calculation is instant (no waiting for API calls)
-- ✅ Each finish type has its own row (easier to track foils separately)

 ## Understanding Foil vs Nonfoil Behavior